jonnor/ESC-CNN-microcontroller/report/report.md

 while accuracy only dropped by 2% to 79% on Urbansound8k.

 AclNet [@AclNet] is a CNN architecture.
-It uses 2 layers of 1D strided convolution as a FIR decimation filterbank to create a 2D spectrogram-like set of features.
+It uses 2 layers of 1D strided convolution as a learned filterbank to create a 2D spectrogram-like set of features.
 Then a VGG style architecture with Depthwise Separable Convolutions is applied.
-A width multiplier ala that of Mobilenet is used to adjust model complexity.
+A width multiplier allows to adjust model complexity by changing the number of kernels in each layer, and a number of model variations were tested.
 Data augmentation and mixup is applied, and gave up to 5% boost.
 Evaluated on ESC-50, the best performing model gets 85.65% accuracy, very close to state-of-the-art.
 The smallest model had 7.3M MACs with 15k parameters and got 75% accuracy on ESC-50.

+`FIXME: define MAC / MACC / mult-adds`

-eGRU[@eGRU] demonstrates an Recurrent Neural Network based on a modified Gated Recurrent Unit.
+eGRU[@eGRU] demonstrates a Recurrent Neural Network based on a modified Gated Recurrent Unit.
 The feature representation used was raw STFT spectrogram from 8Khz audio.
 The model was tested using Urbansound8k, however it did not use the pre-existing folds and test-set, so the results may not be directly comparable to others.